JonasWillen/SDLSampleCode/E7_SDLnet/README.md

-# SDLSampleCode
+# SDL_net sample code
-Some C-code examples using SDL and SDL_net
+Some C-code examples  SDL_net

+theMan - Figure in a empty space movingTheMan - Figure in empty space that you can move with the keyboard moveTheManWithMouse - Figure in empty space that you can move with the mouse

+movingTheManWithUDP - Transmite the cordinates from the man to the upds.c server movingTwoMenWithUDP - Transmite the cordinates and communicate inbetween using the udpsMirror server movingTwoMenWithUDPandStruct - Transmite the cordinates using a Struct and communication inbetween using the udpsMirrorWithStruct server

-E1_HelloWorld - Displaying a HelloWorld.bmp image
+Server/updc - a smal text klient

-E2_RedAndBlue - Display and animates two images

-E3_Keyboard - Display and lets you control one of the two images from the previous Exercise

-E4_Alien - Work in progress to convert AlienX that is an old JavaMIDlet game presented in Datormagazin nr 5, 2005, to SDL (Both the old article and the javacode is available inside the repo)

-E5_SierpinskinsNapkin - Simple example of visualising fractal in SDL

-E6_Pong - Work in progress to convert https://austinmorlan.com/posts/pong_clone/ from C++ to C
+Server/udps - a smal server just printf every thing recieved Server/updsMirror - a smal server that mirror each message retrived from two clients Server/updsMirrorWithStruct - a smal server that mirror each message retrived from two clients using structs